 You want this divorce to end peacefully.
 And you want the division of property and child(ren) to be amicable.
 Don’t go after your spouse without legal representation, hire the one attorney that already knows what you’re going through.

 After you’ve chosen me, an aggressive Draper contested divorce attorney with significant amounts of courtroom experience, you’re ready to move forward in putting this behind you.

-I’ll personally help put together your petition, including anything we’re stipulating such as property you feel is yours, financial accounts that should be split, and where children should reside.
+I’ll personally help put together your petition, including anything we’re stipulating such as a property you feel is yours, financial accounts that should be split, and where children should reside.
 As an experienced Draper contested divorce attorney, I can also put provisions for visitation or joint custody if that’s your desire.

 Your spouse may or may not sign off.
 If so, then we’re a short distance from the finish line and you skip this remaining passage.
 If not…

-My office will help gather details about your entire marriage, children, property and everything else down to both party’s jobs.
-This entire process basically dissects both you and your spouse’s life and helps determine where things came from, how things were acquired, what property came into the marriage or was jointly signed for.
+My office will help gather details about your entire marriage, children, property, and everything else down to both party’s jobs.
+This entire process basically dissects both you and your spouse’s life and helps determine where things came from, how things were acquired, what property came into the marriage, or was jointly signed for.
 It’s a pretty deep process.

 Once this process is finished, we’ll submit our findings to your spouse and the court.
 If your spouse has retained counsel, we’ll go back and forth until everyone has agreed the information is factually correct.
 It’s during this process judges urge parties to settle.